datatas/git-workshop/README.markdown

 together after the conclusion of work.\
 `git merge` allows you to do that.

-Git merging works by first switching the branch you want to *into*, and then running the command to merge the other branch in.
+Git merging works by first switching the branch you want to merge *into*, and then running the command to merge the other branch in.

 We now want to merge our `exp1` branch into `master`.
 First, switch to